FX forward returns #

 FX forward returns in % of notional #

-Long-term daily standard deviations of FX forward returns have been quite different, depending on exchange rate regimes, openness of the economies, and macroeconomic stability.
-Outliers have been common, with recorded daily returns of up to 40% The Turkish lira (TRY) posted the biggest gain in December 2021 after the introduction of a local-currency deposit insurance mechanism against exchange rate depreciation and accompanying interventions.
+Long-term daily standard deviations of FX forward returns have displaying different orders of magnitude across countries, depending on exchange rate regimes, openness of the economies, and macroeconomic stability.
+Outliers have been common, with recorded daily returns of up to 40%.
+The Turkish lira (TRY) posted the biggest gain in December 2021 after the introduction of a local-currency deposit insurance mechanism against exchange rate depreciation and accompanying interventions.

 msp.view_ranges(